-Waste Holding Tank Multi-Level Indicator: The lower lamp indicates that the Waste Holding Tank is almost empty; the middle lamp indicates that it is more than half full; when the upper lamp lights up, the tank needs emptying as it can only take 2 - 3 further uses.
+14. Waste Holding Tank Multi-Level Indicator:

+The lower lamp indicates that the Waste

+Holding Tank is almost empty; the middle

+lamp indicates that it is more than half

+full; when the upper lamp lights up, the

+tank needs emptying as it can only take 2

+- 3 further uses

 Note: The Waste Holding Tank Level Indicator will flash when the holding tank is not present.
-In this case the toilet will not flush.

-20. Waste Pump-Out System: When activating the control panel this feature automatically lights up.
-When the Waste Holding Tank Level Indicator illuminates, press the Waste Pump-Out button to pump out the waste from the holding tank into the vehicle's waste tank.
-The button will flash while the waste is being pumped and will stop automatically (after approximately 5 minutes) when all waste has been transferred.
+In this case the toilet will not flush will flash while the waste is being pumped and will stop automatically (after approximately 5 minutes) when all waste has been transferred.
 If the vehicle's waste tank is full, the Waste Pump-Out light will flash rapidly and no pump-out will be possible until the central tank is emptied.
 (Check the level of the vehicle's waste tank on the vehicle's central console).
 After the Waste Holding Tank has been emptied, there will be approximately 1.5 litres of waste left in the tank.
 This is normal.
 Add 2 litres of water and a correct dosage of Thetford toilet fluids to the Waste Holding Tank.